open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 Scheme (required)
 -----------------

-The scheme permet de définir par quel protocole la page est accessible (http, https, etc...).
+The scheme defines which protocol the page can be accessed by (http, https, etc...).
-By default Open Orchestra prend le protocole renseigné dans la configuration du site.
+By default Open Orchestra uses the value set in the site configuration.

 Indicative periodicity of change
 --------------------------------